ryanfs/2048/README.md

 The workflow was to play 2048 a few times to get more familiar with the rules, and then code it from scratch.

 Features To Come:
-* Implement starting a new game.
+* Starting a new game.
-* Implement storing the game in LocalStorage so that it still shows up if you close the tab.
+* Storing the game in LocalStorage so that it still shows up if you close the tab.